 We will retain all copyright in any documents, designs, products, software or tools prepared by us during the course of carrying out the engagement save where the law specifically provides otherwise.

 You are not permitted to use our name in any statement or document you may issue unless our prior written consent has been obtained.
 The only exception to this restriction would be statements or documents that, in accordance with applicable law, are to be made public.

-INTERNAL DISPUTES WITHIN A PARTNER BUSINESS
+INTERNAL DISPUTES WITHIN A CLIENT BUSINESS

-If we become aware of a dispute between the parties who own or are in some way involved in the ownership and management of the business, it should be noted that our partner is the business.
+If we become aware of a dispute between the parties who own or are in some way involved in the ownership and management of the business, it should be noted that our client is the business.
 Unless otherwise agreed by all parties we will continue to supply information to the normal place of business for the attention of the directors / partners / principals (the Individuals).
 If conflicting advice, information or instructions are received from different Individuals in the business we will refer the matter back to the business and take no further action until the individuals within the business have agreed the action to be taken.

 INVESTMENT ADVICE AND INSURANCE MEDIATION SERVICES